HomeNewsWomen in Steel Lead Industry Transformation

 SYDNEY — Women in the Australian steel industry are leading significant transformations, according to the Australian Steel Institute (ASI).
 In recognition of International Women’s Day on March 8, ASI celebrates the contributions of women who are reshaping the steel supply chain.

-Mark Cain, CEO of ASI, emphasized the importance of diversity in the industry, stating that their leadership pipeline is designed to support women in senior roles.
+Mark Cain, CEO of ASI, emphasised the importance of diversity in the industry, stating that their leadership pipeline is designed to support women in senior roles.
 BlueScope, Australia’s largest steel company, exemplifies this shift, with women holding over half of its senior executive positions.
 ASI also boasts a workforce with 50% female representation.

 Spotlight on Women Leaders